Unlock the Power of 3D with InSphero

 Emerging Technology Poster

-3D InSight™ Microtissues are available in Akura™ 96 or Akura™ 384 microtissue delivery formats, which are engineered to ensure safe transport, efficient handling, and reliable assessment of our 3D human tissue models.
-Unlike conventional assay plates, our patented Akura™ Technology microtissue plates include non-adherent coating and unique features to simplify microtissue handling, and enable seamless integration of our advanced 3D models into your cell-based assay workflow.
+3D InSight™ Microtissues are delivered to labs throughout the United States, Europe, and Japan in Akura™ 96 or Akura™ 384 microtissue delivery plates, which are engineered to ensure safe transport, efficient handling, and reliable assessment of our 3D model systems.
+Unlike conventional assay plates, our patented Akura™ Technology microtissue delivery formats include non-adherent coating and unique features to simplify microtissue handling, and enable seamless integration of our advanced 3D models into your cell-based assay workflow.